What is an episiotomy? Is it systematic?

 The incision is often made diagonally, but can also be lateral (to avoid anal tears) or vertical.

-Once the delivery is over, he will close it with stitches made with absorbable thread.
+Once the delivery is complete, the incision is closed with absorbable sutures.
 This suture is also necessary if a natural tear occurs.

-However, this procedure has a number of disadvantages, such as possible pain lasting several days or even weeks, swelling at the incision site, risk of infection, significant blood loss, increased risk of a deep tear in the perineum, or persistent pain during intercourse.
+However, this procedure has a number of disadvantages, such as possible pain lasting several days or even weeks, swelling at the incision site, risk of infection, significant blood loss, increased risk of deep perineal tear, or persistent pain during intercourse.
 In addition, after childbirth and until the scar closes, it must be rinsed and dried after each trip to the toilet.

-Simple measures can be taken to reduce the risk of perineal tears, such as pushing in a side-lying position, applying a warm compress to the perineum, applying pressure to the perineum to support it during pushing, and massaging the perineum.
+Simple measures can therefore be put in place to reduce the risk of perineal tearing, such as pushing in a side-lying position, applying a warm compress to the perineum, applying pressure to the perineum to support it during pushing, as well as massaging the perineum.

-Find out from our health professionals how to prepare your perineum for childbirth and avoid an episiotomy:
+Find out more from our health professionals about how to prepare your perineum for childbirth and avoid an episiotomy:

 Is episiotomy less common?

-Episiotomy was first practiced 250 years ago, and has been performed almost systematically, particularly in the case of first pregnancies.
+Episiotomy was introduced 250 years ago, and was performed almost systematically, particularly for first-time pregnancies.
 In the early 1990s, it accounted for over 50% of deliveries in France, and even 80% in the 1980s.

-Today, episiotomy is being questioned, and is less and less practiced, in line with the recommendations set out by the Collège national des gynécologues et obstétriciens français in 2005, which stipulates that episiotomy should only be performed when necessary, and should not concern more than 30% of deliveries.
+Today, it's being called into question, and less and less practiced, in line with the recommendations set out by the Collège national des gynécologues et obstétriciens français in 2005, which stipulates that episiotomy should only be performed in cases where it's necessary, and should not concern more than 30% of deliveries.

-Indeed, in the 1980s, women's organizations in the USA and Canada called for a precise evaluation of episiotomy.
+In the 1980s, women's organizations in the USA and Canada called for a precise evaluation of episiotomy.
 The study, which appeared in 1984, showed that systematic episiotomy was of no benefit to either baby or mother.
-Other studies have confirmed the facts, showing that a restrictive episiotomy practice resulted in an increased number of intact perineas, without an increase in severe tears.
+Further studies confirmed the facts, showing that a restrictive episiotomy practice resulted in an increased number of intact perineas, without an increase in severe tears.

-In the 90s, the WHO recommended that countries should not exceed 20% episiotomy in childbirth, and subsequently reduced this to 10%, as is the case in Sweden, while France still has a rate of around 30%.
+In the 90s, the WHO recommended that countries should not perform more than 20% episiotomies during childbirth, and subsequently reduced this percentage to 10%, as is the case in Sweden, while France still has a rate of around 30%.

 Episiotomy can be performed for the birth of large babies (over 4 kg), breech babies, when forceps need to be used, in obstetric emergencies, or if the mother's perineum is short and there is a threat of serious tearing.